doblabs/easy-as-pypi/README.rst

 - Run tasks, tests, and setup virtualenvs quickly using ``make`` commands in your active virtualenv.

-- Make commands to generate docs for *ReadTheDocs*.
+  - Generate docs for *ReadTheDocs*.

-- Make commands to localize user messages using ``Babel``.
+  - Localize user messages using ``Babel``.

-- Make commands to setup and install to separate virtualenvs for various scenarios.
+  - Setup and install to separate virtualenvs for various scenarios.

 - GitHub Actions linting, testing, and coverage upload.